nasa/fprime/Svc/ComQueue/docs/sdd.md

-The state machine will transition between states when a status is received and will transition from `READY` when a new buffer is received. `FAILURE` statuses transition into the `RETRY` state whereas a `SUCCESS` status will either send a buffer and transition to `WAITING` or will have no buffers to send transitioning into `READY` state.
+The state machine will transition between states when a status is received and will transition from `READY` when a new buffer is received. `FAILURE` statuses transition into the `RETRY` state whereas a `SUCCESS` status will either send a buffer and transition to `WAITING` or will have no buffers to send and transition into `READY` state.
 In `WAITING` and `RETRY` states buffers are queued for future sending.

 ![`Svc::ComQueue` Functional State Machine](./img/state-machine.png)